Huazhu Group (NASDAQ:HTHT) Issues Q2 2021 Earnings Guidance

 Huazhu Group (NASDAQ:HTHT) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $517.99 million-523.53 million, compared to the consensus revenue estimate of $553.63 million.

-Huazhu Group (NASDAQ:HTHT) last announced its quarterly earnings data on Monday, May 24th.
-The company reported ($1.45) earnings per share (EPS) for the quarter, beating the consensus estimate of ($2.03) by $0.58.
+Huazhu Group (NASDAQ:HTHT) last issued its quarterly earnings data on Monday, May 24th.
+The company reported ($1.45) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($2.03) by $0.58.
 Huazhu Group had a negative return on equity of 2.64% and a negative net margin of 2.36%.
-On average, analysts anticipate that Huazhu Group will post 0.76 EPS for the current year.
+Research analysts expect that Huazhu Group will post 0.76 earnings per share for the current fiscal year.

 Huazhu Group Limited, together with its subsidiaries, develops leased and owned, manachised, and franchised hotels primarily in the People's Republic of China.
 The company operates hotels under its own brands, such as HanTing Hotel, Ni Hao Hotel, Hi Inn, Elan Hotel, Zleep Hotels, Ibis Hotel, JI Hotel, Orange Hotel, Starway Hotel, Ibis Styles Hotel, Crystal Orange Hotel, IntercityHotel, Manxin Hotel, Mercure Hotel, Madison Hotel, Novotel Hotel, oya Hotel, Blossom House, Steigenberger Hotels & Resorts, MAXX by Steigenberger, Jaz in the City, and Grand Mercure.